sanmai/pipeline/README.md

 });
 ```

-Standard pipeline has a default callback with the same effect as in `array_filter`: it'll remove all falsy values.
+The pipeline has a default callback with the same effect as in `array_filter`: it'll remove all falsy values.

 ## `$pipeline->slice()`